Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage-automation.md

 ### ITA03BCP

-If after 5 days (total from start of issue being raised) and no response the Bicep PG GitHub Team will be tagged and assigned to the issue to assist
+If after 5 days (total from start of issue being raised) and no response the Bicep PG GitHub Team will be tagged and assigned to the issue to assist.

 ### ITA03TF

-If after 5 days (total from start of issue being raised) and no response the Terraform PG GitHub Team will be tagged and assigned to the issue to assist
+If after 5 days (total from start of issue being raised) and no response the Terraform PG GitHub Team will be tagged and assigned to the issue to assist.

 ### ITA04

-If an issue/PR has been labelled with "Needs: Author Feedback 👂" and hasn't had a response in 4 days, label with "Status: No Recent Activity 💤" and add a comment
+If an issue/PR has been labelled with "Needs: Author Feedback 👂" and hasn't had a response in 4 days, label with "Status: No Recent Activity 💤" and add a comment.

 ### ITA05